How to Choose a Bathtub for Your Bathroom

 Narrowing the Field: Bathtub Styles, Features & Accessories

 Instead of creating an extensive pro/con list featuring every bathtub style on the market, start your search by asking a simple question: How do you use your tub?
 The answer will allow you to choose a bathtub style with features and accessories that suit your needs.
-For example, if you:
+Here are some of the bathtub styles you have to choose from and the benefits of each:

 Once you have a good idea of your stylistic wants and needs, continue narrowing down your options by finding a bathtub that fits the available space in your bathroom.
 To do this, measure your walls and calculate the square footage of your space.
 If you’re looking to cut costs, take note of the current plumbing configuration, and try to stick to it.
 That may mean choosing a smaller tub to fit an existing nook or an alcove bathtub if the current faucets are wall-mounted.
 If you like bathtub styles that feature heavy materials and a large water capacity, be sure to have a professional evaluate whether your floor can support the weight.